twilio/twilio-python/README.md

 `list` eagerly fetches all records and returns them as a list, whereas `stream` returns an iterator and lazily retrieves pages of records as you iterate over the collection.
 You can also page manually using the `page` method.

-`pagesize` as a parameter is used to tell how many records should we get in every page and `limit` parameter is used to limit the max number of records we want to fetch.
+`page_size` as a parameter is used to tell how many records should we get in every page and `limit` parameter is used to limit the max number of records we want to fetch.

 #### Use the `list` method